 - Cookery lessons, bike and tuk tuk rides, waterfall walks, village visits

 - A wide range of attractive child-friendly lodges and tented camps

-- The chance to learn to track rhino or follow elephant spoor
+- Learn to track rhino or follow elephant spoor

 - Palm-fringed Indian Ocean beaches, perfect for post safari R&R